 If God is in our hearts, there will be happiness, contentment, and we will be able to practice compassion and love for others without hesitations and doubts.
 We can love the people surrounding us regardless of who they are, where they came from, what they believe in, whatever their physical appearance is, their status in life, etc.

-Christmas 2020 has completed.
+Christmas 2020 has been completed.
 And as part of my lifetime commitment, I want to make sure that I reflect on God’s good news.
 We need this because if we study and continue to find God’s will then, He will give His mercy and guide us to see the lighted path.

 But seek first the kingdom of God and his righteousness, and all these things will be added to you. – Matthew 6:33